ethereum-optimism/OPerating-manual/manual.md

 ## Process TLDR
 - Proposals are reviewed over a three week voting cycle (some exceptions apply).
 For example, Protocol or Governor Upgrades do not need to occur during regular Voting Cycles.
 - If you’re submitting a grant application, you’ll need to submit your application as outlined on each Mission.
-- For most other proposal types, you may draft a proposal based on [this](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443) template and post it on the Forum with [Draft] in the title for feedback.
+- For other permissionless proposal types, you may draft a proposal based on [this](https://gov.optimism.io/t/standard-proposal-template-optimism-token-house/5443) template and post it on the Forum with [Draft] in the title for feedback.
 Delegates and/or Citizens will provide feedback on your proposal in the forum.
 Use your judgment to incorporate feedback.
-- Once your proposal has been approved by four top 100 delegates or four Citizens, tag a governance administrator to add your proposal to the nearest Voting Cycle.
+- Once a valid proposal has been approved by four top 100 delegates or four Citizens, tag a governance administrator to add your proposal to the nearest Voting Cycle.
 Proposals initiated by the Foundation do not require approvals.
 - If your proposal is passed, the Optimism Foundation will facilitate its administration.
 The Foundation will be in touch to collect additional information from your project in order to execute the proposal or grant, including information to perform KYC.
 - If your proposal fails, you can make a new proposal in the next cycle specifying how you have incorporated significant changes from your first proposal.